daveho/carpi/README.md

 of a 2.2" LCD and 6 pushbuttons.
 A sandwich-style enclosure consisting of two pieces of laser-cut acrylic and various bits of hardware is planned.
-The "enclosure" directory has mostly-complete CAD drawings.
+The "enclosure" directory has (hopefully) complete CAD drawings.

 Current status of the software is